Director's Report

 5. Capital Adequacy

-The Capital Adequacy ratio stood at 25.16% as on March 31, 2022 as against the minimum requirement of 15% stipulated by RBI.
-The Net Worth of the Bank as on the said date was Rs4,24,616.86 lakhs.
+The Capital Adequacy Ratio stood at 23.80% as on March 31, 2023 as against the minimum requirement of 15% stipulated by the Reserve Bank of India (RBI).
+The Net Worth of the Bank as on the said date was '5,15,794.77 Lakhs.

-6. Material changes after the Balance Sheet Date as at March 31, 2022
+6. Material changes and commitments affecting the Financial Position of the Bank after the Balance Sheet date as at March 31, 2023

-There have been no material changes and commitments between the end of FY 2021-22 and the date of this report, affecting the financial position of the Bank.
+There were no material changes and commitments between the end of Financial Year 2022-23 and the date of this report, affecting the financial position of the Bank.

 The details of operations and state of affairs are given in the Management Discussion and Analysis [MD&A] Report.

-10. Management Discussion and Analysis, Report on Corporate Governance and Business Responsibility Report
+10. Management Discussion and Analysis, Report on Corporate Governance and Business Responsibility and Sustainability Report

 11. Corporate Social Responsibility (CSR)